Create New User Account

-In this article, will let you know the steps to create new user account in Windows 7.
-You have an option to create Administrator, Standard or Guest user account.
+In this article, I will let you know the steps to create a new user account in Windows 7.
+You have the option to create an Administrator, Standard or Guest user account.

 Please follow the steps given below to create a new user account in Windows 7: